A qualitative study of the generalized dispersive systems with time-delay: The unbounded case: Introduction

 and

 \end{Theorem}

 After having restricted ourselves to the case where $\lambda_0$ is bounded from below by a positive constant, the next issue is to extend our results to the case where the coefficient of the undelayed feedback $\lambda_0$ is indefinite.
-We have the following result:
+We have the following result: \begin{Theorem} Assume \eqref{general-assumptions}.
+Consider $ \lambda\in L^\infty (\RR)$ satisfying \eqref{27} and $\lambda_0 \in L^\infty (\RR)$ is a indefinite damping, that means that